-The Precision Armament AR M11 Muzzle Brake is built using state of the art CNC machining methods.
-Precision Armament is a New York based company that specializes in making tactical accessories for firearms, including for AR-15s.
-Each Precision Armament product comes with a full lifetime guarantee from the manufacturer, the M11 Muzzle Bake is no exception.
+Precision Armament built the AR M11 Muzzle Brake using state of the art CNC machining methods.
+It is a New York based company that specializes in making tactical accessories for firearms, including for AR-15s.
+Each Precision Armament product comes with a full lifetime guarantee from the manufacturer, and the M11 Muzzle Bake is no exception.

-The M11 comes with a rear symmetrical blast baffle and two compensator baffles, which serve to redirect gases upwards and to the sides away from the brake to help reduce recoil and muzzle rise, although this will admittedly create a much louder noise each time you shoot the rifle.
+The M11 comes with a rear symmetrical blast baffle and two compensator baffles, which serve to redirect gases upwards and to the sides away from the brake to help reduce recoil and muzzle rise.
+However, this will create a much louder noise each time you shoot the rifle.
 But on the plus side, this system also keeps ground disturbance to a minimum as well.

 The M11 brake is built out of a very high quality 400 stainless steel, and in a variety of different finishing options including matte stainless, bright stainless, or carbon matte black.
 Each of these options are rust and corrosion resistant and will hold up well to the elements.

-Overall, a lot of careful engineering went into the M11, and you will notice a drastic reduction in kick and muzzle rise when you shoot your AR-15 rifle installed with it in comparison to shooting the rifle without it.
+A lot of careful engineering went into the M11, and you will notice a drastic reduction in kick and muzzle rise when you shoot it equipped to your AR-15 rifle compared to shooting the rifle without it.

-Overall, the Precision Armament AR M11 Muzzle Brake is an excellent choice for a brake thanks to its high quality stainless steel construction, precise CNC machining methods, and the fact that it is easier than most muzzle brakes to thread onto the end of a barrel.
-Noise reduction is admittedly not as effective on the Precision Armament as some other muzzle brakes on the market, but still it will be hard to go wrong with the Precision when it comes to quality and longevity.
+The Precision Armament AR M11 Muzzle Brake is an excellent choice for a brake thanks to its high quality stainless steel construction, precise CNC machining methods.
+Additionally, the fact that it is easier than most muzzle brakes to thread onto the end of a barrel.
+Noise reduction is not as effective on the Precision Armament as some other muzzle brakes on the market, but you can’t go wrong with the Precision when it comes to quality and longevity.